 One of the most important ways to prevent shift work sleep disorder is to practice good sleep hygiene.
 This includes developing a consistent bedtime r

 While Restless Legs Syndrome (RLS) may sound like an imagined condition, it is very real.
-In fact, over 12 million people have it.
-RLS is a condition

 If you are suffering from RLS, don’t fight the urge to move your legs; it will only make things worse.
 Massage your legs and be sure to avoid caffeine

 In this video, Michelle describes her life with Restless Legs Syndrome.